As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 - Frameworks and applications must support legacy browsers such as IE6.

-- In your application, you have a complex dynamic UI, so the framework should create these as cleanly as possible.
+- Your application has a complex dynamic UI, so the framework should create these as cleanly as possible.

 Why are they needed?

 Building web pages utilizing a DOM manipulation toolkit like jQuery and utility libraries (underscore, modernizr) can be a lot easier.
-However, when utilized to create online applications, these frameworks lose their utility.
+However, these frameworks lose their utility when utilized to create online applications.

-Web applications differ from regular web pages in that they require real-time communication with a backend server and greater user engagement.
-You’d wind up writing messy, unstructured, unmaintainable, and untestable code if you handled this behavior without an MVC framework.
+Web applications differ from regular web pages because they require real-time communication with a backend server and greater user engagement.
+If you handled this behavior without an MVC framework, you’d write messy, unstructured, unmaintainable, and untestable code.

 The Benefits of Using the MVC Framework